Awesomeness211i/RustHelloWorld/README.md

 # RustHelloWorld
-Just a simple Hello World in Rust
+Just a simple Hello World in Rust.

+This has become a reference for me on how to use the rust language.